datawire/ambassador-docs/README.md

-# Ambassador documentation
+# Ambassador Documentation

-We've switched to GatsbyJS for generating the documentation, which gives us more control and flexibility over the layout.
+The documentation in this repository is built with [Gatsby](https://www.gatsbyjs.com/), which gives us control and flexibility over the layout.

-## Authoring documentation
+## Authoring Documentation

 If you're authoring the documentation, just edit the Markdown files.
 You can use GitHub to preview the Markdown.

-In both YAML and Markdown files, strings like `$variable$` are substituted with the values defined in `versions.yml`.
+Strings like `$variable$` are substituted with the values defined in `versions.yml`.

-The `doc-links.yml` file is the table-of-contents.
+The `doc-links.yml` file is the table of contents (TOC) that appears on the left sidebar.

-The `pro-pages.yml` file identifies which pages should be marked as "Pro" pages.
+The `aes-pages.yml` file identifies which pages should be marked as "Ambassador Edge Stack" pages.

-## Documentation infrastructure notes
+## Documentation Infrastructure Notes

-The docs canonically live at [ambassador-docs.git][], which is "vendored" in to several other repositories using `git subtree`.
+The docs in this repository can be "vendored" into other repositories using `git subtree`.
 Repositories that do this are encouraged to include some kind of convenience tooling to make syncing the docs easier.
 For example, the following Makefile snippet:

 ```Makefile